-Al-Madinah School is a brand new 4 -16 Muslim Faith School open to all and is based in Derby.
-The School was founded by the Al Madinah Education Trust.
-Al-Madinah School has opened at its temporary site – Norman House, Heritage Gate, Friary Street (Friar Gate), DE1 1NU, Derby
+Al-Madinah School will be a brand new 4 -16 Muslim Ethos, Multi Faith School based in Derby.
+The School was founded by the Al Madinah Group, previously known as An Noor.
+Al-Madinah School will be opening at St Andrews House, London Road, Derby.

-A strong Muslim ethos will give the school its uniqueness integrated with shorter holidays and longer school days to maximise opportunities for pupil achievement and success.
-At the centre of our school is a community of pupils, able to enjoy learning in a caring Islamic environment which promotes a culture of high expectations and outstanding performance.
+A strong Muslim ethos will give the school its uniqueness integrated with shorter holidays and longer school days to maximise opportunities of pupil achievement.
+At the centre of our school will be a community of pupils, able to enjoy learning in a caring Islamic environment which promotes a culture of high expectations and outstanding performance.

 - ADMISSIONS: REOPENED 30%

 Further to the consultation process, recent developments have led to change in the proposed site arrangements for the school.

 The original proposal was to open the school in St Andrews House, London Road and that this site would eventually become the Primary School.
 It was then planned that the secondary school would be located in a nearby building, which was unnamed in our recent consultation.

 We now propose to open the school in temporary accommodation at Norman House, Friary Street Derby DE1 1AN from September 2012, and that reception, year 1, year 7 and Year 8 will be housed here until approximately April 2013.